 The authors concluded ultrasound was an early marker of liver disease and more severe CF disease, a predictor of progressive liver disease.
 They suggested a controlled trial should be done to assess isolated US-detected disease as an indication for UDCA.

-This is a record of experience and long follow up from the Montreal centre with extensive expertise in paediatric liver disease.
+Professor Claude Roy (1928-2015) is considered to be one of the founding fathers of paedaitric gastroenterology.
+This is a record of experience and long follow up from Prof Claude Roy’s in Montreal centre where there is with extensive expertise in paediatric liver disease.